Girbons/comics-downloader/README.md

 You can invoke the `--help`:

 ```
+  -all
+        Download all issues of the Comic or Comics
   -country string
         Set the country to retrieve a manga, Used by MangaRock
   -format string